isla-just/BigBucks/README.md

 ### Prerequisites

-For development, the latest version (ideally the 2022 preview) of Visual Studio is required - install it with .NET.
-The latest version can be downloaded from [Visual Studio Download](https://visualstudio.microsoft.com/downloads/)
+For development XCode is required which can be downloaded from [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12)

 ### Installation